Pros and cons of the Economical Wavemeter

-The MWM002 is just $3090 (USD, introductory price, including shipping).
+The MWM is just $3190 (USD, including fibre patchcord and shipping).
 Fizeau and Michelson wavemeters are at least four or five times that.
 If you just want to tune a laser to an atomic transition, the MWM is more than good enough.

-The MWM operates even with 1pW (picowatt).
+The MWM operates even with 1pW (picowatt), and the maximum is just 30nW.
 It is so sensitive you don’t need a fibre coupler: just hold the end of the singlemode fibre in the laser beam.
 Even with a business card between laser and fibre facet, you still have plenty of power.

 The MWM can show multiple frequencies simultaneously, for example clearly showing multimode behaviour with ECDLs, or showing several lasers simultaneously provided they are separated by more than the optical resolution (typically 0.02nm at 780nm) and of course they must be within the operating wavelength range.
 You can also measure your laser ASE (i.e. the background emission outside the central laser line).
 The software provides a simple HDR (high dynamic range) measurement with over 50dB dynamic range.